Users Behavior in SaaS: How To Track & Analyze

 Best tools to track user behavior in depth

-So, let’s look at the three best behavior analytics tools out there.
+So, let’s look at some of the best behavior analytics tools out there.

 Userpilot – for tracking in-product usage and collecting feedback

 Userpilot is a product growth platform.
-It lets you track in-app behavior by adding feature tags, creating custom goals, and setting event triggers without having to code.
+It lets you monitor in-app behavior with no-code feature tags and event-tracking scripts.

-You can also use its powerful microsurveys functionality.
+You can also use its powerful microsurvey functionality.
 Be it NPS, CES, CSAT, or other kinds of microsurveys, you can create them all using Userpilot and get actionable insights by analyzing the data.

 Amplitude – for user behavior analytics